-An applicant may also begin an application for coverage online with Healthcare.gov or via telephone at (800) 318-2596.
-This is the Health Insurance Marketplace.
-If an application is started here, Healthcare.gov will screen it for eligibility for Virginia's coverage programs and will send the application to Virginia to complete the application process.
-If an applicant looks to be eligible for one of the ABD Medicaid covered groups, the local DSS in the locality where an applicant lives will then handle disposition of these cases.
+An applicant may also begin an application for coverage online at marketplace.virginia.gov or via telephone at (888) 687-1501.
+This is Virginia's Insurance Marketplace.
+The call center is open from 8AM to 5PM, Monday through Friday.
+Open enrollment for marketplace plans is November 1 to January 15 annually, but Medicaid applications can be made here any time during the year.
+If an application is started here, the Marketplace will screen it for eligibility for Virginia's Medicaid/FAMIS Programs and attempt to determine eligibility for those programs as well.
+If an applicant looks to be eligible for one of the ABD Medicaid covered groups, the local DSS in the locality where an applicant lives will then handle disposition of these case.

-By Paper - Application for Health Coverage & Help Paying Costs The completed paper Application (including a signature) can be submitted via mail or delivered in-person to the local DSS that serves the locality in which the applicant lives.
+By Paper - Application for Health Coverage & Help Paying Costs

+The completed paper Application (including a signature) can be submitted via mail or delivered in-person to the local DSS that serves the locality in which the applicant lives.
 A listing of the addresses for the 120 local DSS offices in Virginia is located in Section 5: Other Helpful Information.

 The date the Application is received by the DSS, not the date it is signed by the applicant, is considered to be the date of application.
 Note: A single stamp may not cover the cost of mailing of an Application, so the applicant should take care to affix the correct amount of postage or it will be delayed in reaching its destination.
 The paper Application is a booklet consisting of a page of instructions, 7 pages of application information, and 4 pages of included Appendices (A-C).
 It allows a family to provide information on up to two household members.
 If there are more than 2 people in the family, an "Additional Person Single Page Supplement" must be completed for each additional person.